 For more details, please refer to these useful links and websites:

 Your viva will take place soon after your submission date, usually within 3 months.
-The Graduate Education Committee have created a document which contains some (we hope) useful tips to help you prepare for the viva – VIVA TIPS.
+The Graduate Education Committee have created a document which contains some useful tips to help you prepare for the viva – VIVA TIPS.